leeavital/leeavital.github.com/index.md

 Some of my experience:

+- I was a software engineer at [Palantir](https://palantir.com).
-- I've worked as an engineer intern at [Twitter.](http://twitter.com)
+- I was an engineer intern at [Twitter](http://twitter.com).
-- I've worked at [Drawbridge](http://drawbrid.ge) as a platform engineer intern.
-Drawbridge is a demand side platform for real-time ad-bidding.
+- I was a platform engineer intern at [Drawbridge](http://drawbrid.ge), a demand side platform for real-time ad-bidding.
-- I've worked at [Massdrop](http://massdrop.com "Massdrop") as an engineer.
+- I was a engineer intern at [Massdrop](http://massdrop.com) as an engineer.
   Massdrop is a platform that allows buyers to leverage their numbers and get better prices on the products they want.
 - I've worked as a web developer at the [National Technical Institute for the Deaf](http://ntid.rit.edu "NTID") working on web-based  tools to enhance the classroom experience for both hearing and non-hearing students.

 I'm very interested in programming languages.
 Right now, my language of choice